 - Secure Facilities – The facilities that store your data includes multiple layers of physical security, such as 24-hour physical security, palm print, and RFID and ID identification systems.

 - Perimeter Security – Our perimeter network infrastructure is protected by multiple levels of security.
-We use network segmentation, as well as Group Security Policies, Network Authentication, and Firewalls to restrict and protect our infrastructure.
+We use network segmentation, as well as Security Groups, Network Authentication, and Firewalls to restrict and protect our infrastructure.

-- Limited Access to Customer Data – PayScale employees do not have direct access to data uploaded or entered by our customers into our products.
-Our corporate networks are restricted from accessing sensitive data and only authorized employees have access to customer data.
-PayScale uses modern SSL and HTTPS encryption to protect customer data and communications between our customers and our products.
+- Limited Access to Customer Data – Only trained and authorized employees have access to any customer data loaded into our systems.
+Also, our corporate networks are restricted from accessing sensitive data.
+We use modern SSL and HTTPS encryption to protect customer data and communications between our customers and our products.

 - Prevention of Unauthorized Access – Customers can only access PayScale products by providing an authenticated username and password combination.
 Only requests coming from an authenticated user on an HTTPS encrypted connection are allowed access to our servers.

-If you have purchased a PayScale product and desire additional information about the IT controls or other security measures we have in place, please email firstname.lastname@example.org and include in your message the name of the organization you are contacting us on behalf of and the PayScale product used by such organization so we can provide you the appropriate information.
+If you have purchased a PayScale product and desire additional information about the IT controls or other security measures we have in place, please contact customer support or email email@example.com and include in your message the name of the organization you are contacting us on behalf of and the PayScale product used by such organization so we can provide you the appropriate information.

 Data Protection Laws

 PayScale is committed to complying with applicable data protection laws, such as the European Union (“EU”) data protection laws set out in the General Data Protection Regulation (“GDPR”).
-GDPR becomes enforceable on May 25, 2018, and here at PayScale we’ve been hard at work preparing for GDPR by putting in place measures to ensure that we and our customers comply with GDPR requirements.
+GDPR became enforceable on May 25, 2018, and here at PayScale we’ve been hard at work preparing for GDPR by putting in place measures to ensure that we and our customers comply with GDPR and other data protection requirements.

 What is GDPR?